hrishioa/hrishioa.github.io/_posts/2019-03-11-debugging-node-in-production:-anatomy-of-a-bug-hunt.md

 };
 ```

-- so we're looking at `index.js`.
+ -so we're looking at `index.js`.
 This was honestly the first time I was looking at the source repo for the package, so it didn't really inspire any more confidence in my success when I noticed that the last commit was 3 years ago with a lot more open issues than I expected and no pull requests.
-Still, the code wasn't al that bad.
+Still, the code wasn't all that bad.
 Quite simply, the package takes an input and performs the steps I outlined above - start game with save, run input, get output, save new game, exit - using node's own [child_process].
 This really seemed far too simple to be problematic.

 # Diagnosis